fuankarion/Vision17/Lab1-Linux/rta/readme.md

 Command list:

-grep: Search one or various files for lines that matches the given pattern within the file.
+''grep'': Search one or various files for lines that matches the given pattern within the file.
 It is used in the following way:
 $ grep [-option] Pattern [File]
 In the “[File]” option, if the command ./* is used, then grep will find the given pattern in every file in the current folder.

-find: search for one or multiple files given some characteristics like name, size or file type.
+''find'': search for one or multiple files given some characteristics like name, size or file type.
 It can be used given the next structure:
 $ find [-option] [path] [expression] Pattern
 The options can be various.
 There are some examples: -name, -size, -mtime -N, -mmin -M (Search by name, size, modified in the pasts N hours, modified in the pasts M minutes)
 The -prune option it’s an action, not a test.
 It can be used for extracting paths until a matching pattern, if found, (example 1) or it can be used to extract those paths where the pattern are not included (example 2).